 Multiple Choice Exercise.
 10 questions & answers.
 Beginner / A1 Level

-Do you know the most common Phrasal Verbs in British English?
-Take this quiz and find out!
+Multiple-choice exercise to practise the most common Phrasal Verbs in British English.
 Good luck!

 More Exercises at B1 / Intermediate Level: Present Perfect or Past Simple (50 questions & answers): Multiple Choice Exercise Present Perfect or Past Simple: Drag & Drop to complete the Gap Multiple Choice Exercise: Present Perfect or Past Simple Multiple Choice Exercise: Mixed Time Words with the Present Perfect and Past Simple Multiple Choice Exercise: For / Since / … Read More